willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

 ## Description and goals
-The goal is to deepen understanding of database management, containerization with Docker, and improve proficiency in writing efficient and scalable SQL queries.\
+The goal is to deepen understanding of database management, containerization with Docker, and to improve proficiency in writing efficient and scalable SQL queries.\
 This project is focused on practicing and enhancing skills in:
 * **Docker**
 * **PostgreSQL**